“My time at the University of Exeter provided me with one of the most unique and enlightening experiences that I have ever had.

 Exeter offers a number of places to explore: historic buildings in the cathedral close, Roman walls, the Quay, remains of St. Nicholas Priory, St. Mary Steps, "The House That Moved" inch by inch, and the extremely narrow Parliament Street.
 There is also an ancient cable ferry, known as Butts Ferry, which takes people across the River Exe.
 The town center features a good number of shops and restaurants within 20-minute’s walk from the University.
 In past years, Connecticut students and faculty have enjoyed living in the Exeter community and exploring the countryside.

+With students from over 140 different countries, academic staff staff of 50 different nationalities, and links to several universities worldwide, the University of Exeter offers a truly international, cosmopolitan student experience, as well as a safe learning environment in one of the most beautiful parts of the UK.
 The University has about 18,000 students in its graduate and undergraduate programs.
 It has earned a deservedly good reputation as an intellectual center; besides its Faculty of Law, there are faculties in a number of academic disciplines including the arts and sciences.

 University of Exeter